Relation algebras of Sugihara, Belnap, Meyer, and Church: Structure of

-\begin{theorem} $\At_\I$ is a partition of $(\U_\I)^2$. $\At_\I$ is the set of atoms of the complete atomic relation algebra
+\begin{theorem} $\At_\I$ is a partition of $(\U_\I)^2$. $\At_\I$ is the set of atoms of the complete atomic proper relation algebra

-\end{theorem} \proof To see that the relations in $\At_\I$ are pairwise disjoint and their union is $(\U_\I)^2$, note that any two sequences $\q,\r\in\U_\I$ are either equal everywhere (are in the identity relation $\Id_\I$), or differ somewhere, in which case there is a \emph{largest} integer $\n$ where they differ (since they are both eventually zero).
-The pair $\<\q,\r\>$ cannot be in $\ll\m$ or $\cl\m$ if $\n<\m$ since $\q$ and $\r$ agree at every such $\m$ (by the choice of $\n$), and $\<\q,\r\>$ cannot be in $\ll\m$ or $\cl\m$ if $\n>\m$ since $\q$ and $\r$ differ somewhere larger than $\m$ (namely at $\n$).
+\end{theorem} \proof To see that the relations in $\At_\I$ are pairwise disjoint and their union is $(\U_\I)^2$, note that any two sequences $\q,\r\in\U_\I$ are either equal everywhere (are in the identity relation $\Id_\I$), or differ somewhere, in which case there is a \emph{largest} integer $\n$ where they differ, since they are both eventually zero.
+The pair $\<\q,\r\>$ cannot be in $\ll\m$ or $\cl\m$ if $\n<\m$ since $\q$ and $\r$ agree at every such $\m$ by the choice of $\n$, and $\<\q,\r\>$ cannot be in $\ll\m$ or $\cl\m$ if $\n>\m$ since $\q$ and $\r$ differ somewhere larger than $\m$, namely at $\n$.
 Since $\q$ and $\r$ differ at $\n$, one of them is not zero at $\n$, so $\n\in\I$.
 Since the ordering of the rationals is linear, either $\q_\n<\r_\n$ or $\q_\n>\r_\n$ but not both, so the pair $\<\q,\r\>$ must be in the relation $\ll\n$ or $\cl\n$ but not both.
 Therefore we have a disjoint union:

 Since the relations in $\At_\I$ form a partition of $(\U_\I)^2$, the unions of arbitrary subsets of $\At_\I$ form a complete atomic Boolean algebra whose set of atoms is $\At_\I$.
-Thus $\mathcal\S_\I$ is closed under union, intersection, complement, relative product, converse, and contains $\emptyset$, $(\U_\I)^2$, and $\Id_\I$.
-What remains is to verify that this set of relations is closed under the formation of converses and relative products.

-It follows from their definitions that $\cl\n$ and $\ll\n$ are converses of each other.
+Thus $\mathcal\S_\I$ is closed under union, intersection, complementation, and contains $\emptyset$, $(\U_\I)^2$, and $\Id_\I$.
+It remains to be verified that $\mathcal\S_\I$ is closed under conversion and relative multiplication.
+From their definitions it follows that $\cl\n$ and $\ll\n$ are converses of each other.
 The converse of the identity relation is itself.
-Converse distributes over arbitrary unions of relations.
+Conversion distributes over arbitrary unions of relations.
 We therefore have the following rules.
 For all $\n\in\I$ and $\mathcal\X\subseteq\At_\I$,